catalogicsoftware/kubedr/docs/userguide/source/configuration.rst

           --from-file=access_key --from-file=secret_key \
           --from-file restic_repo_password

-    Note that the secret should be created in the namespace *kubedr-system*.
+    Note that the secret must be created in the namespace *kubedr-system*.

 Assuming you defined the ``BackupLocation`` resource in a file called